 Arizona Child Support Documents

 When a child support case begins, the court and DCSS will require parents to submit a litany of documentation and information that is taken into consideration to determine whether child support is necessary, who should pay child support, and a child support amount.
 When both parties are involved and willing to share information, this process can move quickly.
 If either party is unwilling to provide the information necessary, the case will be referred to the Office of the Assistant Attorney General, which will begin the legal proceeding through a court.
+Documents that are often required in an Arizona child support case include:

 - Birth certificate of the child